hapax/hapax.github.io/assets/teaching.md

 More generally, the relationship between terms and decimal places is *linear*, as the graph above shows.
-Students don't need to understand the subtleties of rates of convergence to see the linear relationship!
+Students don't need to understand the subtleties of rates of convergence to see this from the numbers!

 To derive Newton's formula for $pi$, we have thrown rigour to the wind.